natenka/pyneng-book-en/docs/source/book/Part_II.rst

 When writing code, some of the steps are often repeated.
 It can be a small block of 3-5 lines, or it can be a fairly large sequence of steps.
 Copying code is a bad idea.
 Because if you have to update one of copies later, you have to update others.

 Instead, you create a special code block with name - function.
 And every time code has to be repeated, you just call a function.
 Function allows not only to name a block of code but also to make it more abstract through parameters.
-Parameters make it possible to transfer different source data for execution of function.
+Parameters make it possible to pass different data for function.
 And get different results depending on input parameters.

 Section :ref:`functions_index` covers with creation of functions, section :ref:`useful_functions_index` discusses useful built-in functions.